richartkeil/notion-guardian/README.md

 ## How it works

-This repo contains a GitHub workflow that runs every hour and for every push to this repo.
+This repo contains a GitHub workflow that runs every day and for every push to this repo.
 The workflow will execute the script which makes an export request to Notion, waits for it to finish and downloads the workspace content to a temporary directory.
 The workflow will then commit this directory to the repository configured in the repo secrets.